tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 This dashboard highlights how revenue growth translates into profitability across different markets.

-### Key Observations
+### 🔎 Key Observations

-- Canada shows moderate revenue growth (~15–18%) with stable profit margins (~12–14%), indicating balanced performance
+- Canada shows revenue growth of approximately **15–18%**, with relatively stable profit margins around **12–14%**
-- APAC contributes a relatively high share of total revenue (~30%) but operates with lower margins (~5–7%)
+- APAC contributes a large share of total revenue (~30%), but operates at significantly lower margins (~5–7%)
-- The US remains the largest market (~35–40% of total revenue) with consistent margins (~10–12%) but slower growth
+- The US remains the largest market (~35–40% of total revenue), with stable margins (~10–12%) but slower growth

-### Interpretation
+### 💡 Interpretation

-- Canada demonstrates a strong alignment between revenue growth and profitability, suggesting more sustainable expansion potential
+- Canada is the only market where **revenue growth and profitability increase simultaneously**, indicating a more balanced and scalable growth pattern
-- APAC’s growth appears to be driven by lower-margin sales, indicating potential reliance on discounting or less profitable product mix
+- APAC’s growth is primarily volume-driven, with **lower margin efficiency**, suggesting potential reliance on discounting or less profitable product mix
-- The US behaves as a mature market, where growth is stabilizing and performance is driven more by operational efficiency than expansion
+- The US shows characteristics of a **mature market**, where growth is stabilizing and performance is driven more by operational efficiency than expansion

-### Recommendation
+### 🚀 Recommendation

-- Prioritize expansion in **Canada**, as it provides the most balanced combination of growth and profitability
+- **Prioritize Canada as the primary expansion market**, as it offers the most balanced combination of growth and profitability with lower expansion risk
-- Improve margin efficiency in **APAC** before scaling further, focusing on pricing and product mix optimization
+- **Delay aggressive expansion in APAC**, and instead focus on improving margin efficiency through pricing and product mix optimization
-- Maintain the **US** as a stable revenue base, with emphasis on operational improvements rather than aggressive expansion
+- **Maintain the US as a stable revenue base**, focusing on cost control and operational improvements rather than growth investment

 ## 2️⃣ Dashboard 2 — Product Performance